chinonso810/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3 -The file 3-puts.c contains a function that prints a string followed by a new line to stdout (written in C).

+4 -The file'4-print_rev.c' prints a string in reverse using the print_rev(str) function.